 Be very upfront with your surgeon during your consultation in Philadelphia or New Jersey to make sure that you fully understand all of the requirements for rhinoplasty.
 Share information on any medications or supplements that you use regularly so your surgeon can check for any dangerous interactions or excessive bleeding.

 It can be very hard to discuss concerns about your appearance, especially if they have long been a source of frustration or embarrassment.
-However, your consultation is the time to speak up and share your goals for this procedure.
+However, your consultation is the time to speak up and share your goals for this procedure, so the doctor works on your surgical plan.
 Again, the key for the Becker Plastics team is to help you look like the best version of yourself.

 Rhinoplasty won’t necessarily give you a new lease on life, but it could greatly increase your satisfaction in your appearance for years to come.
 To make sure that you go into the procedure with a healthy understanding of the results, contact Becker Plastics for a conversation about the rhinoplasty procedure.
 Our talented staff in Princeton, Yardley, Voorhees, and Philadelphia looks forward to meeting you.